Be the first to explore Fellow's new Meeting Guidelines feature 🤩

 The best meeting minutes tools offer the following features:

 • User-friendly word processing.
 At its heart, a set of meeting minutes is just a word document.
 As such, your meeting minutes tool should remind you of Microsoft Word, Google Docs, or maybe your blog’s content management system.
-Your tool’s interface shouldn’t be challenging or complex, but it should allow you to use bullets, number or letter your outlines, and do plenty more.
+Your tool’s interface shouldn’t be challenging or complex, but it should allow you to use bullets and other formatting features.

 • Flexible, customizable templates.
-Many of the best meeting minutes tools include templates that fit all kinds of meetings.
+The best meeting minutes software includes templates that fit all kinds of meetings.
 Others go further and provide templates you can alter and customize from top to bottom.
 Sometimes, this customization pertains solely to your minutes’ structure.
 In other cases, it may encompass the ability to add custom branding to your minutes.
 Either way, you’ll have complete control over how you create and modify your fully verbatim meeting document.

 • Audio recording, playback, and transcription.
-Meeting minutes are a full, verbatim transcription of your conversations, decisions, and action items.
-The thing is, human speech typically moves way faster than anyone – even the most diligent notetaker – can type.
+Meeting minutes can be a full, verbatim transcription of your conversations, decisions, and action items.
+The thing is, human speech typically moves way faster than anyone — even the most diligent — can type.
 That’s why many meeting minutes tools include real-time audio recording, playback, and transcription features.
-These features all but remove the minute meeting creation burden from your team – just sit back, relax, and enjoy the meeting.
+These features all but remove the minute meeting creation burden from your team — just sit back, relax, and enjoy that board meeting.

 • Action item and task management capabilities.
 Most meeting minutes tools allow you to mark certain parts of your minutes as meeting action items.
 This way, your team remembers to follow through on the items discussed during your meeting.
 Some meeting minutes platforms also include a task management hub that centralizes all these action items.
 This way, you can seamlessly stay up to date on all your needs.